dirs-dev/directories-jvm/README.md

 ## Design Goals

-- The _directories_ library is designed to provide an accurate snapshot of the system's state at the point of initialization/invocation of `BaseDirectories`, `UserDirectories` or `ProjectDirectories::from`.
-Subsequent changes to the state of the system are not reflected in values creates prior to such a change.
+- The _directories_ library is designed to provide an accurate snapshot of the system's state at the point of invocation of `BaseDirectories.get()`, `UserDirectories.get()` or `ProjectDirectories.from()`.
+Subsequent changes to the state of the system are not reflected in instances created prior to such a change.
 - This library does not create directories or check for their existence.
 The library only provides information on what the path to a certain directory _should_ be.
 How this information is used is a decision that developers need to make based on the requirements of each individual application.